mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 In this part, we'll look at:

-- How this helps make maintainable code
+- How this helps make maintainable code.
-- Separating your content and layout
+- Separating your content and layout.

 Yes, there are only two sections to this part, but they're the building blocks of making XAML files that are easy to maintain.

-## 2.1 How this helps make code easier to maintain
+## 2.1 - How this helps make code easier to maintain

 If you have previous experience with .NET MAUI (or other platforms that use XAML), you've probably encountered the idea of putting the data and logic for a particular piece of UI in a `ViewModel`.
 ViewModels are great at separating the logic from the UI, but they don't do a lot to help make it easier to maintain the XAML files.